 Life on the set of the original Charmed?
 Anything but charming a lot of the time.

-On Sunday, The CW is set to introduce the story of three witchy sisters to a whole new generation, updating the Power of Three for 2018 by casting three Latina women, making one of the sisters a lesbian and clearly establishing that "tearing down the patriarchy" was just as important as vanquishing demons.
+That didn't stop the CW from reintroducing three witchy sisters to a whole new generation with the 2018 reboot, updating the Power of Three by casting three Latina women, making one of the sisters a lesbian and clearly establishing that "tearing down the patriarchy" was just as important as vanquishing demons.

 Watch out, something wicked (and nostalgic) this way comes...

 Back in 1998, when it was announced that Shannen Doherty was picked as one of the leads of Charmed, TV fans in the know were a bit surprised given her history with its prolific producer Aaron Spelling.

 A quick refresh: Doherty was the female lead of a little teen drama called Beverly Hills, 90210, which Spelling created.
 From the show's start in 1990, Doherty, who was coming off of Heathers, had a bit of a 'tude and bad girl rep.

 "I'm not saying I don't have my moments of bitchiness, because everybody has them, but it's never for no reason," she explained to People in 1993.
 "I've always been a ballsy kid.
 I know it pisses some people off, but isn't the end result much better?"

 After years of reported on-set fighting with her fellow cast members (she and Jennie Garth allegedly came to physical blows) and the crew, Doherty was officially booted out of America's most famous zip code in season four.
 (Writer-producer Larry Mollin claimed that she angered the staff by chopping her hair halfway through shooting the season finale, which was the final straw.)